steveklewis/cog-funcs/topics/third-guide.md

 > The self-reliant drive to develop possibilities of an illusory self ends in a wasted life.
 (Stiegman, p.
 76)

-Saint Bernard even uses the image of the circle to describe the aimlessness of those in the first degree:

-> The wicked, therefore, walk around in circles, naturally wanting whatever will satisfy their desires, yet foolishly rejecting that which would lead them to their true end, which is not in consumption but in consummation.
-(Stiegman, p.
-22)

 ## The Second Degree - Loving God for self's sake

 Through our struggles in this life, we try to depend on God and turn to him in our need: